 What’s special about VADs at Seattle Children’s?

-Because Seattle Children’s offers many types of VADs, including newer options not available at every hospital, we can choose the device that’s best for your child.
-Deciding which type to use depends on your child's age and health.
+- Seattle Children’s offers many types of VADs, including newer options not available at every hospital, so we can choose the device that’s best for your child.

-Cardiac surgeon Michael McMullan explains the many types of VADs that Seattle Children’s offers, and why it’s important to be able to choose the device that best matches the child’s needs.
+Cardiac surgeon Dr. Michael McMullan explains many of the VADs that Seattle Children’s offers and why it’s important to be able to choose the device that best matches your child’s needs.

-This device, with sizes just for children, can support the left or right ventricle, or both, in a child of any age.
+This device can support the left ventricle, right ventricle or both ventricles in a child of any age.
 It sits outside the body and is connected to the heart with tubes.
 Your child will need to stay in the hospital while using the Berlin Heart.

-This device is used on a short-term basis in children and adolescents to provide support until another device can be placed, until the patient recovers, or to stabilize a patient until transplant.
-The CentriMag lies outside the body and can be used for either left- or right-side heart support.
-Your child will need to stay in the hospital while using the CentriMag.
+These devices are most often used on a short-term basis in children and adolescents to provide support until another device can be placed or the patient recovers.
+For certain patients, these devices may be used to provide longer-term support until transplant.
+The PediMag and CentriMag lie outside the body and can be used to support the left ventricle, right ventricle or both ventricles.
+Your child will need to stay in the hospital while using either of these devices.

-This device supports the left ventricle and is used in adolescents and adults.
-The HeartWare is placed inside your child’s chest and is connected to the heart and to a wire that comes out through the skin to a control device and power source.
-Most patients can leave the hospital with the HeartWare.
+This device supports either the left ventricle or a patient’s single ventricle and is used in adolescents and adults.
+The HeartMate 3 is placed inside your child’s chest.
+It is connected to the heart and to a wire that comes out through the skin to a control device and power source.
+Most patients can leave the hospital with the HeartMate 3.

-This device provides short-term support of the left ventricle.
-The device is inserted through an artery in the groin and does not require open heart surgery.
+This device provides short-term support of the left or right ventricle.
+The device is inserted through a blood vessel in the groin or the arm and does not require open-heart surgery.
 Your child will need to stay in the hospital while using the Impella.

 Unlike other devices that support only part of the heart, this device can be used to do the work of both sides of the heart.
-Like the HeartMate II, it is used in adolescents and adults.
-The SynCardia TAH is implanted inside the chest, which allows your child to be mobile, and even to leave the hospital.
+Like the HeartMate 3, it is used in adolescents and adults.
+The SynCardia TAH is implanted inside the chest, which allows your child to be mobile and even to leave the hospital.

-When myocarditis suddenly threatened her life, Julie traveled from Hawaii to Seattle Children’s to receive a HeartMate II ventricular assist device (VAD).
+When myocarditis suddenly threatened her life, Julie traveled from Hawaii to Seattle Children’s to receive a HeartMate.
 The VAD kept Julie healthy enough to wait for a heart transplant — and gave her the chance to build her first snowman.
-Watch her story.
+Read more about Julie’s story.

 Who’s on the team?